tangentyh/notes-of-tan/javaNotes.md

    public class ReentrantLock extends Object implements Lock, Serializable
    ```
-   - reentrant -- has a hold count, can be repeatedly acquired by a thread, every `lock()` needs `unlock()` in order to relinquish the lock
+   - reentrant -- has a hold count, can be repeatedly acquired by a thread, `lock()` will return immediately if the current thread already owns the lock, every `lock()` needs `unlock()` in order to relinquish the lock
      - `int getHoldCount()`
    - fair -- a lot slower, a fair lock can still be unfair if the thread scheduler is unfair
      - `ReentrantLock()`